New Club Setup

 You can connect Stripe at different points during setup, but it must be finished before any workflow that accepts online payments can be used.

-- e-commerce cannot accept payments until Stripe is connected
+- E-commerce cannot accept payments until Stripe is connected

-- forms with payments cannot be completed until Stripe is connected
+- Forms with payments cannot be completed until Stripe is connected

-- application-payment steps cannot be used until Stripe is connected
+- Application payment steps cannot be used until Stripe is connected

 4. Set up membership structure